wigy/chronicles_of_grunt/README.md

     - Make it part of `release` using 'die'-argument just like in `todo`.
 * Check for tabs in `verify`.
 * Test for `docs` task.
-* Alternative handling for external, where ['jquery', 'bootstrap', 'jasmine'] will automatically added to correct categories.